OlivierSohn/hamazed/BACKLOG.md

+- a game where we need to escape a randomly generated maze.

 - in renderer, add the possibility to just change a color (fg or bg), just change a char.
   - use it to create end level effects : draw everything with '.' or '+' except the winning message and the messages on the left.